Organizational Culture

 What do we need to do to ‘level up’ in each metric?
 Once schools have their baselines, START helps them to set goals and plan for progress.

-What actions can you take today to help your school become part of the transition to a more sustainable, regenerative future so that people, animals and the environment can thrive?
+What actions can you take today to help your school become part of the transition to a more sustainable, regenerative future so that life on earth can thrive?